The Academic Curriculum

 deductive reasoning and debating skills

-• A discovery programme where tutors work with their tutor groups to help develop the
+- A discovery programme where tutors work with their tutor groups to help develop the skills needed to

 At the beginning of Year 9, pupils continue with the core subjects of English, Maths, Science (taught as the separate disciplines Physics, Chemistry and Biology) and they choose five, refining to four in Year 10, further subjects including a minimum of one humanity (History, Geography or Theology & Philosophy), a minimum of one Modern Foreign Language (French, German, Mandarin or Spanish) and two other subjects which can be freely chosen.
 All of these are then studied to GCSE.
 The early choice in Year 9 ensures that there is ample time to explore and enjoy the breadth of curriculum on offer.